krishnakesari/krishnakesari/README.md

 - 👯 I’m looking to collaborate on building web apps and ML
 - 💬 Ask me about building and deploying Machine Learning Applications
 - 📫 How to reach me: email at bkesari@outlook.com
-- ⚡ Fun fact: I was a molecular biologist and public policy advisor and now a data scientist
+- ⚡ Fun fact: I was a molecular biologist and public policy advisor, and now I am data scientist

 <b>Tech Stack</b>